kindelia/Kindelia/WHITEBOOK.md

-Kindelia: a peer-to-peer functional computer
+K-Chan: a peer-to-peer functional computer
 ============================================

 Turing-complete blockchains, such as Ethereum, allow users to deploy